-CRITERIA DEFINITION CONTEXT REQUIREMENTS TO BE EFFECTIVE TASK DEFINITION The nature and scope of the participation task should be clearly defined Contaxt Mantify all the factors which have made this exercise necessary.
-Regulatory (e.g. required by law) Social (e.g. need to involve public) Ouganisational (e.g. caganisational policy) Scope Obscribe the scope of the exercise What issues will it address?
+CRITERIA DEFINITION CONTEXT DECLUSION TASK DEFINITION The nature and scope of the participation task should be Dontext REQUIREMENTS TO BE EFFECTIVE clearly defined identify all the factors which have made this exercise necessary: Regulatory (e.g. required by law) Social (e.g. read to involve public) Organisational (e.g. organisational policy) Scope What issues will it address?
 Whom do they affect?
-What is the timescale?
-Airre & Outputs Specify the aims and outputs of the exercise, in terms of Doddson-making status (will its results be advisory, or directly inform docision-making?)
-Intended benefits and impacts (what substantial benefit will the exercise have, what do you hope to active w?)
-Rationale for Exercise Justify why this type of exercise is being adopted and not others.
-List pros and cors for the different exercises.
-REPRESENTATIVENESS The participants in the exercise should comprise a troadly representative sample of the affected population Stakeholders Identify all persons and groups with a legitimate interest in the issue.
-State appropriate groups (define their nature) and clarify reason for interest/involvement State inappropriate groups (define their nature) and clarify why they are not to be involved.
-Sekicton Sive full details of the selection procedure.
-Identify sources from which participants will be chosen identify and justify selection method (e.g. random versus stratified).
-Decide on whether participants are to be appointed or self-selected (suitify).
-Fix on proportion of participants from each stakeholder group (justify).
-Decide on eligibility constraints (detail and justify).
-Participants' Role Specify the balance of participants between representatives (delegates) and relividuals (general public), and justify Commitment Detail steps being taken to recoull the right participants (i.e. participants in the proper proportions belonging to the intended target groups).
-Discuss whether more can be done with hand to reach groups.
-Actual Representativeness Set up machanisms to mainten actual representativeness of participants (describe) and respond appropriately.
-Adopt a policy on the rotation of participants if appropriate.
-RESOURCE ACCESSIBILITY (USE) Participants should have access to the appropriate resources to enable them to successfully fulfil their bact People Proparation Backup Running of the exercise Running they are doing (evidence of training) Time Consider the time demands of the assercise.
-Set out timerable for the exercise Get evidence that the intended timerable is realistic and sufficient, not not morehid.
+What is the timesoale?
+Airtii & Outputs Specify the aims and outputs of the exercise, in terms of: Decision-making status (will its results be advisory, or directly inform decision-making?) intended benefits and impacts (what substantial benefit will the exercise have, what do you hope to achieve?)
+Rationale for Justify why this type of exercise is being adopted and not others.
+REPRESENTATIVENESS The particle arts to the second second Exercisa Lat pros and core for the different exercises.
+The participants in the exercise should comprise a broadly representative sample of the affected population Stakeholders Identify all persons and groups with a legitimate interest in the issue.
+State appropriate groups (define their nature) and classly reason for interest/involvement State inappropriate groups (define their nature) and classly why they are not to be involved.
+Give his debate of the reference.
+Selection Identify sources from which participants will be chosen identify and justify selection method (e.g. random versus stratified) Decide on whether perticipants are to be appointed or saif-selected (justify) Fix on proportion of participants from each stakeholder group (justify) Decide on etipibility constraints (defail and justify) Check if at the autocopy is seeded and entity.
+Participants' Role spicity the casence of participants between representatives (delegates) and individuals (general public), and instify Commitment Detail status being taken to recruit the right participants (i.e. participants in the proper proportions belonging to the intended target groups).
+Discuss whether more can be done with hard to reach groups.
+ESOURCE Actual Representativeness Set up mechanisms to monitor actual representativeness of participants (describe) and respond appropriately.
+Adopt a policy on the rotation of participants if appropriate CCESSIBILITY (USE) Participants should have access to the appropriate resources to enable them to successfully fulfill their brief People Check that enough people are involved in Proporation Backup Running of the exercise Ensure they know what they are doing (extremon of training) Time Consider the time demands of the exercise.
+Set our time table for the exercise Get evidence that the intended timetable is realistic and sufficient, not just hopeful